Supported Calculations

 Note:

-The result that you obtain is not a percentage value.
-The decimal value 0.2 corresponds to the percentage value 20%.
-If you want to see results as percentage values in your pivot tables and charts, you can change them to percentages.
+The result that you obtain isn't a percentage value.
+The decimal value 0.2 is the same as 20%.
+If you'd rather see results as percentages in your pivot tables and charts, you can change the format to percentages.
 For more information see, Pivot Table Customization.

 Single currency values

-Single currency values are those that return values in a single currency, such as dollar amounts.
+Single currency values are amounts that return values in one currency, like dollars.

-This table shows the type of measures and basic operators that you can use with calculated measures that return single currency values.
+This table shows which measures and basic operators you can use with calculated measures that return single currency values.

 Data Type